Our God-given Purposes

 Along with Sharon, Don loves to golf, to travel, to fish for bass, and to spend time with their kids and grandkids.
 As die-hard, San Francisco Giants baseball fans, they both love to cheer their beloved Giants on from the stands.
 As a matter of fact, Don has made it a goal to attend at least one professional baseball game in every major league baseball stadium in the United States before God calls him home, and as the years go by he is having a lot of fun achieving that goal!

 After his birth in Sanger, California, Dick’s family moved to the city of Dunsmuir, California, where he attended school.
 Dick became a believer in Christ at an early age, greatly influenced by the love and godly example of his parents.
 He was a talented basketball player in school and loved all the time he spent on the court.
-In school he met his wife, Jo Ann, and they have now enjoyed 63 years of married life, serving the Lord together.
+In school he met his wife, Jo Ann, and they have now enjoyed many years of married life, serving the Lord together.
 God has not only blessed them with three children; Roxanne, Mark, and Jill, but also with seven grandchildren and ten great-grandchildren.
-Keeping up with all of them along with their ministries at FBC definitely keeps them both young at heart!
+Keeping up with all of them along with their ministries at FBC keeps them young at heart!

 Dick moved up here to Northern Idaho in 1973, and along with his brother, Walter, opened several Hardy Boys Lumber stores in the area.
 Through the years, God has blessed his determination to honor Him in the way he has conducted all his businesses, whether in a lumber store, a restaurant, or a motel, Dick has sought to show the love of Jesus to all the people he has done business with.